ShiyuGong/Udacity-Nanodegree-DS-Capstone/README.md

 One implementation could be personalizing the offers.

 For each customer, we could calculate the probability of his/her completing each type of offers via our model, and then send the most-likely-to-complete offer to the customer.

-Another topic which is also interesting to work on is to identify groups who will make purchases even if they don't receive an offer.
+Another topic which is also interesting to work on is to identify groups who will make purchases even if they don’t receive an offer.
 (I might be this type of customer lol I am really a coffee lover!)
-From a business perspective, if a customer is going to make a 10 dollar purchase without an offer anyway, you wouldn't want to send a buy 10 dollars get 2 dollars off offer.
+From a business perspective, if a customer is going to make a 10 dollar purchase without an offer anyway, you wouldn’t want to send a buy 10 dollars get 2 dollars off offer.

+This topic could be approached via our model to see for one customer, whether viewing the offer could greatly improve his/her probability to complete an offer.
+If viewing offer is not important to one customer, this customer is likely to be one of the groups who will make purchases even if they don’t receive an offer.